Divenchy/Divenchy.github.io/README.md

 ### Drawing and generating fracturing

 As to calculate collisions and generate the appropiate models for drawing, a strucuture is generated through the creation of n = width * height number of staticModelMatrix which are used to draw the cubes as well as to create a "physical" cube.
-After collision, the cube in the collision is popped from this vector and transformed into a freeCube and added to that vector, which no longer hold any collision information and are simply drawn with the instance VAO.
+After collision, the cube in the collision is popped from this vector and transformed into a freeCube and added to that vector, which no longer hold any collision information and are simply drawn with the instance VBO.

 ## PBD Physics